James-Is-A-Name/webSocketGameSpace/READEME.md

 Possible future plans
 * alter to be a generic base for distibuted interactive things. e.g. make a solid API for inter browser comms
+	- alter the controller to be a generic state tracked system